-Because the internal storage space (32 kB) is limited sooner or later every PC-FX owner needs a FX-BMP memory backup module (128 kB).
+Because the internal storage space (32 kB) is limited, sooner or later every PC-FX owner needs an FX-BMP memory backup module (128 kB).

-The module is backed by two AAA batteries and has it’s own place behind an access door in the PC-FX front expansion port.
+The module is powered by two AAA batteries and has its own place behind an access door in the PC-FX front expansion port.

-When the internal memory is full some games (e.g. Dragon Knight IV, about 12 kB free space required) refuse to start.
+When the internal memory is full, some games (e.g. Dragon Knight IV, about 12 kB free space required) refuse to start.
 Then it’s time to move things around until enough space is available for the game to create an initial save state.

 The memory manager can be accessed after booting the console by clicking on this icon.
-Make sure there is no disc inserted (or open the lid), else you won’t be able to access items on the PC-FX main screen.
+Make sure there is no disc inserted (or open the lid), otherwise you won’t be able to access items on the PC-FX main screen.

-On the first screen of the memory manager you have the choice between internal and FX-BMP memory (and exit):
+On the first screen of the memory manager, you have the choice between internal and FX-BMP memory (and exit):

-After choosing the memory location to handle you get a screen like this:
+After choosing the memory location to handle, you get a screen like this:

 This is a list of save directories, one directory for each game.
 On the right is the space taken up by the directories.
 You can select multiple items in the list by pressing button I on each entry.
-To deselect an item press button II.
-Beneath the lists are the commands, from the left to the right they are:
+To deselect an item, press button II.
+Beneath the lists are the commands.
+From the left to the right they are:

-Enter directory – enters a directory
+- Enter directory – enters a directory

-Leave directory – goes back to the root
+- Leave directory – goes back to the root

-Copy – copies an item to the other memory location
+- Copy – copies an item to the other memory location

-Move – moves an item to the other memory location
+- Move – moves an item to the other memory location

-Delete – deletes an item
+- Delete – deletes an item

-Format – Formats the chosen memory location, deleting everything on it
+- Format – formats the chosen memory location, deleting everything on it

-Exit – Exits the memory manager
+- Exit – exits the memory manager

-This is how it looks inside a directory, the directory/game name is above the list:
+This is how it looks inside a directory.
+The directory/game name is above the list: